 What to expect

 During my hike, there weren’t many people on the trail.
 My group and I occasionally met a local going to the opposite direction, and very few tourists along the trail.
-This may well be due to the season – I walked the Poon Hill Circuit at the very end of May, which is supposed to be the start of the monsoon season and hence low season for tourism.
+This may well be due to the season – I walked the Poon Hill trek at the very end of May, which is supposed to be the start of the monsoon season and hence low season for tourism.

-The first day of the Poon Hill Circuit hike is supposed to be the shortest and easiest, yet it was the hardest one for me.
+The first day of the Poon Hill trek is supposed to be the shortest and easiest, yet it was the hardest one for me.
 While the climb and the walk were technically easy, the heat was almost unbearable.
 I am not sure it is like that the rest of the year – it may well be a seasonal thing.
 Either way, be prepared with lots of sunblock, a hat, and lots of water.